joshwadd/Advanced_Lane_Detection/README.md

 ## Fit Polynomial

-With the y and x locations for each of the pixels for each line found using either the window or region search procedures, a second order (quadratic) uni-variate polynomial model can be fit though these
+With the y and x locations for each of the pixels for each line found using either the window or region search procedures, a second order (quadratic) uni-variate polynomial model can be fit though these points

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE2Mzc4NTA0XX0=
+eyJoaXN0b3J5IjpbNzkxNjYzNDkzXX0=
 -->